nhanle83/Seattle-Rainfalls/README.md

-# EXCESSIVE RAINFALLS IN STEATTLE 2014-2015
+# EXCESSIVE RAINFALLS IN SEATTLE 2014-2015

 This project analyze weather data provided by the FiveThirtyEight public data repository.
 I first discuss an objective for the project and report the main results from my visual analysis of the data.
 I then discuss how I clean and visualize the data with detailed explanation on the choices I made in the process.
 Last, I discuss how to improve on the project if time permits.